10 Best Online Banks of 2022 in EU

-In 2021, even the traditional banks have created their own mobile only banks to compete with the ever growing fintech industry.
-The online banks have transformed the way we send, save and receive money.
-With online banking, we can send money locally and international with very little to no fees.
+In 2022, even the traditional banks have created their own mobile-only banks to compete with the ever-growing fintech industry.
+Online banks have transformed the way we send, save and receive money.
+With online banking, we can send money locally and internationally with very little to no fees.

 The rise of online banking isn’t surprising to anyone anymore as we can all see many people find it more comfortable than traditional banks.
 We are going to go into the details of why online banks are better than traditional banks because we already have an article on the topic.

 Online banks don't just give users personal checking accounts that they can monitor for their smartphones.
 They also provide business accounts, accounts for sole traders and merchants alike.
-One of the biggest markets for the fintech industry is Europe.
-The online banks that are coming out of the European Union are one of the best and most regulated online banks in the world.
+One of the biggest markets for the fintech industry in Europe.
+The online banks that are coming out of the European Union are some of the best and most regulated online banks in the world.

 Today, most individuals in Europe utilize internet banking, with figures suggesting that 70% of European adults use their online bank account at least once a month.
 In certain European nations, up to 90% of individuals utilize online banking.
-In fact, in the previous 12 years, the number of people who use online banking on a regular basis has more than doubled.
+In fact, in the previous 12 years, the number of people who use online banking regularly has more than doubled.

 Let's take a look at some of Europe's digital banks that have risen through the ranks.

 Wise (Formerly TransferWise)

 Wise is the top peer-to-peer online foreign currency money transfer business in the United Kingdom.
 The service's website is available in ten different languages.
 Users may simply send money to over 59 countries while paying the least amount of money compared to a few big banks and PayPal.
 The transfer charges are determined by the exchange rate, the amount sent, and the payment method utilized.
 You see what you get with Wise, but other financial institutions will charge you for currency exchange.

 Intergiro - All-in-one financial toolkit for business